The main power, usually 220 volts, comes from a breaker and is fed into the contactor.

 Packard C140A 1 Pole Contactor Coil Contactor, 40 Amp, 24V

-On the sides are a blue and yellow wires which is where the 24 volts comes in and will magnetize the coil in the contactor closing it.
-The 24 volts is activated by thermostat.
+On the sides are blue and yellow wires, which is where the 24-volts comes in from the thermostat.

-How To Replace a Single Pole Contactor on an Air Conditioner Heat Pump
+How To Replace a Contactor on an Air Conditioner or Heat Pump

-- Examine the wiring and write them down, note the L1, L2, T1 and T2 wires.
-Take pictures to refer back if necessary.
+- Examine the wiring take pictures or write them down, note the L1, L2, T1, and T2 wires.

-- Remove the wires and remove the old contactor.
+- Remove the bolts holding the old contactor in place.

-The above is a simple break down of what a contactor/relay is and how to replace it.
+The above is a simple breakdown of a contactor relay and how to replace a bad one.

-The same will also apply to a Double Pole and Triple Pole contactors/relays.
+The information will apply to Single Pole, Double Pole, and Triple Pole contactors.

-Putting the wires back correctly will be the only real concern but as long as pictures or notes are taken prior to removing the relay this should be a quick and easy job.
+Replacing the wires back correctly will be the only real concern; as long as pictures or notes are taken prior to removing the relay, this should be a quick and easy job.